yukoba/nd4j/getstarted.md

 Just check your installed programs.

 ### Installation
-Download GitHub for [Mac](https://mac.github.com/), [Windows](https://windows.github.com/), etc.
-To clone the ND4J files, enter this command into your terminal (Mac) or Git Shell (Windows):
+Download GitHub for [Mac](https://mac.github.com/), [Windows](https://windows.github.com/), etc. To clone the ND4J files, enter this command into your terminal (Mac) or Git Shell (Windows):

       git clone https://github.com/SkymindIO/nd4j

-Another way to get the source code is by clicking on the '[download ZIP](https://github.com/SkymindIO/nd4j/archive/master.zip)' button from the [ND4J GitHub page](https://github.com/SkymindIO/nd4j).
+Another way to get the source code is by clicking on the "[download ZIP](https://github.com/SkymindIO/nd4j/archive/master.zip)" button from the [ND4J GitHub page](https://github.com/SkymindIO/nd4j).
 Then unzip the file (you can use [7-zip](http://www.7-zip.org/download.html) to do that).

 # Next Steps